Wondering how to fix paint bubbles on front doors & trim? Here’s 6 causes for exterior trim and front door paint bubbling. And how to fix it!

 - Don’t paint over areas that have already started to dry.
 It will mess up the paint sheen on those spots.

-IF YOU DON’T have paint bubbles and you want to paint your door, check out the easy steps in How to Repaint a Door without Removing It.
+IF YOU DON’T have paint bubbles, or paint blistering on wood, and you want to paint your door, check out the easy steps in How to Repaint a Door without Removing It.

 And, here’s the Best Way To Paint Vinyl Shutters.